jakubsob/jakubsob.github.io/src/content/blog/acceptance_test_driven_development_of_shiny_modules/index.md

 title: Acceptance Test-Driven Development of Shiny Modules
 description: ''
 pubDate: Dec 12 2023
+tags: ["tests"]
 ---

 Tests can be a slow you down or increase your confidence and speed up your development.
 It all depends on the way you write them.
 We should aim to have tests that are independent from implementation detail.

-## Write test cases that describe business requirements.
+### Write test cases that describe business requirements.

 We want to develop a feature that allows users to select a dataset and preview its summary.
 This can be a part of an existing page, a new page, or a whole new app.
 The approach is the same.